The Udderly DIVINE BOVINES

 Dear Cow Wabby ~

-This spring the rancher went to a bull sale in a nearby town and bought the highest priced bull there - What A Beauty!
+What A Beauty!
 He's everything I could ask for in a mate, and more!
 Mixing his genes with mine guarantees we'll have the best offspring ever!
-I couldn't have found a better mate if I'd used E-Cowmany!
-My dreams had come true!

-The rancher picked him because his EPDs (Expected Progeny Differences) are exactly the ones to complement my top-notch beef traits.
 His rib-eye measured off the chart!
 His ....ahem... scrotum size, you realize, will just amaze, not to mention the "unmention-a-bull part".

 But now I've had it ....once - just once!